 Rather than taking the road less-traveled on his internship journey, Shaun Lee took one that no one else had ever set foot on.
-Back in 2013, while his peers were looking for more traditional summer internships, Shaun stumbled upon a new program on the University of Pennsylvania’s career center portal.
-That program was Sage Corps.
-He applied and was accepted to Sage Corps’ inaugural cohort and began an internship for Shopperception, a startup in Buenos Aires that provides a shopping habit analysis program for stores and merchants.
+Back in 2013, while his peers were looking for more traditional summer internships, Shaun stumbled upon a new program on the University of Pennsylvania's career center portal.
+The program was Sage Corps.
+He applied and was accepted to Sage Corps' inaugural cohort and began an internship for Shopperception, a startup in Buenos Aires that provides a shopping habit analysis program for stores and merchants.

 Why Sage Corps?

 When Shaun applied to Sage Corps, the company was in its initial growth phase.
-But, Shaun wasn’t scared to participate in what was at the time a “green” entrepreneurship program.
+But, Shaun wasn't scared to participate in what was the time a "green" entrepreneurship program.
 He explains that he spoke with Matt Meltzer, Founder and CEO of Sage Corps, and heard his personal story about his time in Buenos Aires and his passion for providing students with international entrepreneurship opportunities.
 After hearing that Matt developed Sage Corps because of his own international work experience, Shaun realized that he had found an exciting opportunity.
-He explains that Matt “was sincere and genuine about wanting to create a unique opportunity for students.”
+He explains that Matt "was sincere and genuine about wanting to create a unique opportunity for students."

 On the Program